 Price Just Below Market

 Ironically, a great way to make more money is to charge a little less than market rents.
 If you have a competitive rental priced just under market rents, remind your tenants when it comes time to renew the lease.
 They will have no problem accepting a $25 to $50 rent increase if the market conditions warrant an extra $100.
+Not sure what the market rents are in your area?
+Here are 5 of the best rent estimate tools I’ve found.

 Attract Long Term Tenants